OWASP/threat-dragon/setup-env.md

 You now have all the info to set up the environment variables.

-# Configuring Environment Variables
-Environment variables can be configured by exporting variables to your terminal from which you'll be running Threat Dragon, or by using a `.env` file as described below.

-## Dotenv
-Place a file named `.env` at the root of the project with your environment variables.
-The `example.env` is there for reference.
-The application will load any variables in this file as environment variables.

-## MacOS / Linux
 For MacOS and Linux go into the terminal from which you start Threat Dragon and enter at the command line:
 * GITHUB_CLIENT_ID from Client ID above, for example `export GITHUB_CLIENT_ID=01234567890123456789`